jamie33o/world-vape-center/README.md

 - **User Sign Up**

     - Users without an account can register for one through the register link in the header.
-This will present them with a form to add their details and created a profile for that user on completion.
+This will present them with a form to add their details and create an account.
 	- Users are sent a confirmation email to complete their account sign up to help avoid people from creating spam accounts on the site.

     ![screenshot](docs/features/sign-up.png)